 Other Great Things To Do While Your There

 - Walk or cycle the Shiraz Trail – The eight-kilometre Shiraz Trail follows an old railway line between McLaren Vale and Willunga.
 The views are stunning and its a great way to work off that wine!

-- Paddle the Onkaparinga River – Paddle a canoe or kayak along the Onkaparinga River, which flows into a magnificent gorge with gliding cliffs in the Onkaparinga River National Park.
+- Kayak the Onkaparinga River – Paddle a kayak along the Onkaparinga River, which flows into a magnificent gorge with gliding cliffs in the Onkaparinga River National Park.

-- Local Artists – South Australian artists regularly exhibit at Red Poles, an art gallery surrounded by vineyards that has a new exhibit every six weeks.
+- View Local Art – South Australian artists regularly exhibit at Red Poles, an art gallery surrounded by vineyards that has a new exhibit every six weeks.
 You can also explore the restaurant, cellar door and brewery on-site as well as bed and breakfast accommodation.

-- McLaren Vale is home to a breathtaking coastline, with six stunning sandy beaches.
+- Visit beaches – McLaren Vale is home to a breathtaking coastline, with six stunning sandy beaches.
 You can relax on the beaches, snorkel at Port Noarlunga, or dive the 127-year old Star of Greece shipwreck.
-Sellicks Beach is where the Mount Lofty Ranges meet the sea and it is renowned for it’s fishing and surfing spots.
+Sellicks Beach is where the Mount Lofty Ranges meet the sea and it is renowned for its fishing and surfing spots.